This website uses cookies to remember you and improve your experience. For more info see our Privacy Policy.

 With the advent of MyBookTable 3.0, the plugin now has the concept of “Book Sections” in order to allow for extensions to the way the book pages display in a more robust manner and to allow support for the Section Sorting system that allows users to re-order these sections to better suit their needs.
 Many features of book pages, such as the Book Reviews system, used to be included on the book pages using the mbt_after_single_book hook.
 This quickly grew unwieldy as new features were added.
 The new Book Sections system allows developers to add new sections more easily and for users to manage them better.

 Single Book Display Mode templates should use the mbt_do_book_content_sections to display their book content, and then add the book sections they want to show to the appropriate Display Mode.
-Book Sections are associated with Display Modes with the mbt_get__content_sections filter.
+Book Sections are associated with Display Modes with the mbt_get_

 Example: